AshKelly/pyquad/README.md

 pytest tests
 ```

 inside the pyquad folder.
-You will need to install pytest for this (`pip
+You will need to install pytest and scipy for this
-install pytest --user`)
+(`pip install pytest scipy --user`)

 ## History